Stuff You Should Know: Format

-The podcast, which was the second on HowStuffWorks, has been described as the "heart and soul of the operation," with the "well researched" episodes cover a variety topics from the fields of "science, history, urban legends, and pop culture, with the occasional conspiracy theory thrown in for good measure."
+The podcast, which was the second on HowStuffWorks, has been described as the "heart and soul of the operation," with the "well researched" episodes cover a variety of topics from the fields of "science, history, urban legends, and pop culture, with the occasional conspiracy theory thrown in for good measure."
 Clark and Bryant have a conversation about the given topic such that, by the end, listeners have a "basic working knowledge of that subject."
 Clark has said they are on a "never ending quest to explain absolutely everything there is on planet earth and beyond."

 Their "biggest hits" include episodes on Spam, hangovers, tipping in restaurants, cheese, Barbie, and pinball.
 The topics that get the greatest response from listeners include death and grieving, and episodes that received "less enthusiastic feedback" include shows on homelessness/addiction, Tourette's Syndrome, and transgender issues.
 Episodes are normally around 45 minutes in length, although for more in-depth topics the show occasionally runs long as an hour or more.
 Initial episodes were much shorter in duration, often less than 10 minutes.

 One of the reasons the hosts believe the show has been so successful is that they are "definitely not experts" in the myriad subjects they explore, but are instead "just guys who enjoy research and [are] very curious."
 Their formula "is part self-deprecating humour, part infectious wonder and part self-discipline to go their separate ways and do all their own research and reflection before they get to the studio."
 They often try to surprise one another with their research, and do not have a script or a time limit before they sit down to record.
 Likewise, they do not rehearse beforehand.

 Most episodes end with listener mail, although there is an occasional segment known as "Administrative Details."
 Listener mail debuted on November 25, 2008, in the episode named "How Albert Einstein's Brain Worked".
 On that episode, they called it "Correction Time."
 The first time it was known as "Listener Mail" was on January 8, 2009, an episode that was inspired by a listener's email.
 During the Listener Mail portion of the podcast on April 11, 2013, a new jingle for the show was introduced.
 It was written and recorded by Rusty Matyas of Winnipeg, Manitoba in Canada, a musician and fan.
 Jon Biegen, another fan who covered Matyas' band, The Sheepdogs, has produced several new jingles for the show.

 The show's regular producer is Jeri "Jerome" Rowland, and she is assisted by a variety of regular guest producers, including Matt and Noel.
 Other staff includes Rebecca, the web producer, as well as Sherry and Joe.
 In 2017, there was a staff of 35.